Hatching February to July.

 Temperament: Because they were developed as fighting birds, Aseels are aggressive with other chickens.
 They are intelligent and friendly with their owners, however.

 History: This breed has a long history, being developed in Pakistan and India thousands of years ago for fighting.
-It was known in England by 1846, and was first exhibited in the United States in 1887.
+It was known in England by 1846 and was first exhibited in the United States in 1887.
+Purely Poultry offers the Reza-type Asil chicken with a blend of many strains including Sonatol, Rampur, and Atkinson.

 Color description: These birds will tend to be a dark red, with a black breast.

 Body type: This is a very upright chicken, with a compact body and drooping tail.
-Musculature is solid and well-defined, with broad shoulders.
+The musculature is solid and well-defined, with broad shoulders.
 They have small combs and absent or rudimentary wattles.
 The beak is broad and powerful.
 They are solid to the hand.

 Standard Weights: Rooster 5.5 lbs, Hen 4 lbs, Cockerel 4.5 lbs, Pullet 3 lbs